Skip to main content

 The Patient Advocate Foundation (PAF) provides case management assistance for the uninsured or underinsured with life-threatening or debilitating illnesses.
 Services include help with the following: access to care; co-pay assistance; social security disability applications; and insurance appeals.
 PAF also has a patient brochure titled “A Greater Understanding: Financial Assistance and Debt Crisis Intervention” with general tips for handling the financial difficulties that often follow a complicated medical diagnosis and subsequent treatments.
 PAF also has an uninsured resource directory and an underinsured resource directory that allow patients to find resources within a given state.
 You can contact PAF directly at 800-532-5274.

 The National Organization for Rare Disorders (NORD) is a patient advocacy organization for individuals with rare diseases and the organizations that serve them.
-NORD has information about assistance programs for certain rare disorders.
+NORD provides Patient Assistance Programs that provide financial assistance for medications, insurance premiums and co-pays, diagnostic testing, and travel for clinical trials or consultation with disease specialists.
+In addition, NORD provides links to other financial assistance resources.
 You can contact them directly at 800-999-6673.

 The Assistance Fund provides various services, including education and financial aid, to help patients with chronic or serious illnesses cover the cost of FDA-approved medications.
 You can contact them directly at 855-845-3663.